Magnetic Resonance (MR) Defecography

 MRI examinations may be performed on outpatients or inpatients.

 You will be asked to drink water during a period of 30 minutes prior to the exam.
-Your rectum will be filled with a soft substance that is similar to the consistency of feces and that contains a contrast material.
+Your rectum will be filled with a soft substance that is similar to the consistency of feces and contains a contrast material.
 A towel will be placed underneath you to absorb any urine or feces that may leak out during the exam.

 If your exam is being performed in a traditional MRI unit, you will be positioned on a moveable examination table lying on your back with your knees bent.
 Straps and bolsters may be used to help you remain still and maintain the correct position during imaging.
 If your exam is being performed in an open MRI unit, you will be seated on an adjustable chair within the unit between two large magnets.